leathrum/mathjax-ext-contrib/README.md

 Some extensions may require additional configuration -- for details, see the `README` in the directory for the extension.

 The extensions can also be downloaded and stored for local use -- just be sure to change the URL in the `loadComplete()` call at the end of the extension JavaScript file, and the URL in the MathJax configuration.

+Each extension also has a sample page, which can be found in the `gh-pages` branch.